B.S. (Mount Senario College); M.A. (Eastern Illinois)

 Senior Lecturer in Percussion

 He is a Senior Lecturer in percussion and artistic director of VORTEX percussion, a group he describes as “a playground of invention, a virtual sandbox inviting percussionists, actors, dancers, composers, engineers — artists of all stripes — to ‘play’ in the sand.”

-Holland's freelance classical percussion credits include numerous performances and recordings with the Minnesota Orchestra, St. Paul Chamber Orchestra, Minnesota Opera Orchestra, the American Composers’ Forum, Rochester Philharmonic Orchestra (N.Y.), the Wichita Symphony Orchestra, and the Nashville Symphony.
-He has worked with the Bolshoi, Joffrey, American Ballet Theatre, and San Francisco Ballet.
-He was a section percussionist with the Spoleto and Waterloo festival orchestras and a pit drummer for the Chanhassen Dinner Theater and world-renowned Guthrie Theater.
-He has worked with Marvin Hamlisch, Andy Williams, Jerry Lewis, the Moody Blues, and Doc Severinsen.
-Mime artist Michael Hennessy, Xelias Aerial Performance Company, and Circus Juventus sought him for his ability to respond with split-second timing to live performance.
+Holland's freelance classical percussion credits include numerous performances and recordings with the Minnesota Orchestra, St. Paul Chamber Orchestra, Minnesota Opera Orchestra, the American Composers’ Forum, Rochester Philharmonic Orchestra, the Wichita Symphony Orchestra, the Nashville Symphony, the Bolshoi Ballet, Joffrey Ballet, American Ballet Theatre, and San Francisco Ballet.
+He has backed up Marvin Hamlisch, Andy Williams, Jerry Lewis, the Moody Blues and Doc Severinsen.

 Holland did his undergraduate training at the University of Wisconsin and Mount Senario College, where he received his BS degree in Music Education.
 He received his MA degree in percussion performance from Eastern Illinois University.
 He completed several years of additional study with Paula Culp of the Minnesota Orchestra, and Earl Yowell of the St. Paul Chamber Orchestra.
 Holland is an endorsing artist for Vic Firth Percussion.